fbef0102/L4D1_2-Plugins/l4d2_mixmap/readme.md

 	* Type ```!mixmap``` to open menu, choose map pool and vote to start a mixmap
 	* After vote passed, the plugin will randomly select five maps from map pool -> switch to first mix map.
 	* (Versus) After second round ends, switch to next mix map
+		* The score will be saved to the next mix map
 	* (Coop/Realism) After survivors have made it to end safe room, switch to next mix map
 		* 🟥 The weapons, items and health will not be saved to next mix map in Coop/Realism mode, don't ask.
 	* To stop mix map, type ```!stopmixmap```